Mint-System/Odoo-Apps-Vertical-SaaS/license_subscription/tests/TEST_INSTRUCTIONS.rst

 - Change the start and next invoice date to today - 1 week
 - Create a new renewal and confirm.
 - Ensure that the next invoice date is today + 1 year

+Renew past validity date

+- Create a new sale order for "Deco Addict"
+- Add product "Software License" and recurrence yearly
+- Confirm the order
+- Change next invoice date and start date to today - 1 year
+- Create and post the invoice
+- Ensure next invoice date is today
+- Click renewal and change validity date to today -1 week
+- Confirm the renewal
+- Ensure the next invoice date is today
+- Create and post the invoice
+- Ensure the next invoice date is today + year

 Renew and cancel: